Typhoon Karen: Aftermath

-In the immediate aftermath of the typhoon, the Pacific Air Forces were on standby to deliver supplies to Guam, but were delayed by inoperable airstrips.
+In the immediate aftermath of the typhoon, the Pacific Air Forces were on standby to fly in supplies to Guam, but were delayed by unusable runways.
 Guam Memorial Hospital was damaged, but other civilian and military installations, including the Navy's hospital, were able to handle injured persons.
 On November 12, Manuel Guerrero made an urgent appeal to the Government of the United States requesting that aid be rushed to the territory.
 Additionally, he instituted an island-wide curfew between 8:00 p.m. and 6:00 a.m. local time to limit looting.
 At schools, teachers were called in to guard supplies and equipment.
 The Federal Emergency Management Agency, under orders from United States President John F. Kennedy, declared Guam a major disaster area later that day, allowing residents to receive federal aid.
-Additionally, 15 United States Air Force communications technicians were deployed from Manila, Philippines carrying three plane-loads of communication supplies.
+Additionally, 15 United States Air Force communications technicians were deployed from the Philippines with three plane-loads of communications equipment.
 Guerrero estimated that it would take four months to complete repairs to utilities.
 It was also estimated that schools on the island would be closed for six months.

 Debris from wooden homes was strewn across the island, leaving behind a scene described as a "massive junkyard".

 Initially, residents across Guam were critical of the delayed response by the U.S. government; no aid had arrived within two days of the storm, but unsafe conditions at airports had prevented aircraft from landing.
 With the majority of homes destroyed across Guam, structures that remained standing were used as temporary shelter for those left homeless.
 Similarly, damaged military installations at Anderson Air Force Base were made available to all civilians.
-By November 14, USS Daniel I. Sultan arrived in Guam with 1,100 troops to provide emergency power.
-A U.S. Air Force C-130 landed on the island that day carrying the first package of relief supplies.
+By November 14, the troopship USS Daniel I. Sultan arrived in Guam with 1,100 troops to provide emergency power.
+A U.S. Air Force Lockheed C-130 Hercules landed on the island that day, carrying the first load of relief supplies.
 About 400 troops and 80 public works employees were sent from Hawaii on November 14.
 The Red Cross and civil defense offices were placed in charge of coordinating recovery efforts.
 Water distribution centers were set up across the island to provide residents with clean drinking water.